Recording cataloging statistics in 948 fields

 k = Martin Luther King Library

-s = SU Libraries (Bird, all Science branches, and ARR), excluding documents
+s = SU Libraries (Bird, Carnegie, and King + King), including maps/atlases, but excluding documents

 #= None (used only for non-SU owning library records, i.e., SCRC and Belfer)